 Chemical Biology, Organic Chemistry and Mass Spectrometry

-The Globisch lab is an international and young research group and focuses on the development of Chemical Biology-based methodologies to improve the analysis of small molecule metabolites in biological samples.
-These new methodologies are aimed to enhance the scope of metabolomics-based research and simplify biomarker discovery.
+The Globisch lab is an international research group with focus on the development of new Chemical Biology-based methodologies to improve the analysis of small molecule metabolites in biological samples.
+These new methodologies are aimed at enhancing the scope of metabolomics-based research and simplify biomarker discovery.
 In our multidisciplinary research we work at the interface of Chemistry and Biology with a combination of Organic Chemistry, Chemical Biology techniques, Biochemistry, mass spectrometric analysis of metabolites, and metabolomics.